LindaBiasci/FirstAttemptRep/docs/linting&testing.rst

 executing it to find potential errors, bugs, or simple possible improvements.
 It's referred to as `static` because the analysis is done on the code at rest, not at runtime.
 Static code analysis basically allows to:
-* enforcing |Pyhton|'s coding conventions and type correctness
++ enforcing |Python|'s coding conventions and type correctness
-* catching logical problems and improving the overall code quality
++ catching logical problems and improving the overall code quality

 Some applications that might be used (they need to be installid via ``pip``):